hansel-poe/food-diary/README.md

 8. There is currently no food in the list, you can add some.<sup>1</sup>.
 Notice that the total calories of food updates (in the log page too!) and the calories allowed left also updates.
 9. You can also select food items (use shift or ctrl to select multiple) and remove them<sup>2</sup> . the total calories and calorie allowance left will update.
 10. Finally, you can sort items by clicking on the column headers<sup>2</sup> (order for meal type is Breakfast, Lunch, Dinner and then snack and calories will be sorted from highest/lowest).
-10. Click on the X at the tab to close the tab for the entry.<sup>2</sup>
+10. Click on the X at the tab to close the tab for the entry.
 11. Experiment! try adding and removing<sup>2</sup>  entries and adding food items to entries (You can open multiple entries in the app, but each entry can only have one tab opened).
 12. I tried to design an attractive UI. notice there is a theme of light pink in the buttons, combo boxes, tabs (I think they're super cute).
 There are icons at the top of the log and profile tabs<sup>3</sup>.
 13. Finally, when you're done logging in your food Diary, click on file > save on the menu bar to save your program. <sup>4</sup>